 If waste is not yet a concern of your business, the future will change that.
 If nothing else, the government will use taxes to force recycling.

-Therefore, all businesses should be proactive, and evaluate the wastes they produce and how best to manage it in keeping with local laws, to best protect the environment and reduce business expenses.
+Therefore, all businesses should be proactive, and evaluate the waste they produce and how best to manage it in keeping with local laws, to best protect the environment and reduce business expenses.

-A waste management plan is your written record of your goals for managing waste and what you must do to achieve those goals.
+A waste management business plan is the written record of your goals for managing waste and what you must do to achieve those goals.

-Step One for Establishing Your Waste Management Plan
+Step One for Establishing Your Business Waste Management Plan

-Before planning how best to change, you must set a baseline.
+Before creating a waste management plan for your small business and how best to change, you must set a baseline.
 How much waste does your business create now?
 Just before collection day, go around to all the bins and record their size and how full they are.
 This will give you an estimate.
 Also write what your trash consists of, which will depend on your type of business.

 Who is responsible for managing the waste for every business location and for the entire business?